On Approximating the Dynamic Response of Synchronous Generators via Operator Learning: A Step Towards Building Deep Operator-based Power Grid Simulators: Data and code availability

-To conclude this experiment, we study how the mean $L_2-$relative errors for all the $500$ test disturbance trajectories vary as a function of the number of DAgger iterations.
-In particular, we assumed the DAgger iterations used to train the residual DeepONet vary within the set $\{1, 2, 3, 4, 5\}$.
-Figure~\ref{fig:comparison-residual-L2-rel-error-nIters} shows how the mean $L_2-$relative errors (for the state and network trajectories) vary as we increase the number of DAgger iterations for the residual DeepONet.
-These results illustrate that the $L_2-$relative errors and the error accumulation decrease as we increase the number of DAgger iterations.
-This is because the DAgger algorithm aggregates training data samples via the residual DeepONet is likely to encounter when interacting with the infinite bus model.
+To conclude this experiment, we studied the effect of the number of DAgger iterations on the mean $L_2-$relative errors for the $500$ test disturbance trajectories.
+We trained the residual DeepONet with DAgger iterations from the set $\{1, 2, 3, 4, 5\}$.
+Fig.~\ref{fig:comparison-residual-L2-rel-error-nIters} shows that increasing the number of DAgger iterations decreases the $L_2-$relative errors and error accumulation.
+This is because the DAgger algorithm aggregates training data samples that the residual DeepONet is likely to encounter when interacting with the infinite bus model.